seancorfield/usermanager-example/README.md

 * You can run tests for code that has changed since the last stable tag with `clojure -M:poly test` (optionally with `:project` to also run project tests).
 You can run the entire suite of tests with `clojure -M:poly test :all :dev`.

 > Note: this repo is tracking the [issue-66 branch of the Polylith tool](https://github.com/polyfy/polylith/tree/issue-66) which has a number of improvements, when working with the Clojure CLI and `deps.edn`.

-Clojure beginners often ask for a "complete" example that they can look at to see how these common libraries fit together and for a long time I pointed them at the User Manager example in the Framework One for Clojure repo -- but since I EOL'd that framework and I'd already rewritten the example app to no longer use the framework, it's just confusing to point them there, so this is a self-contained repo containing just that web app example.

 A variant of the non-Polylith version of this example application, using [Integrant](https://github.com/weavejester/integrant) and [Reitit](https://github.com/metosin/reitit) (instead of Component and Compojure), can be found in [Michaël Salihi's repo](https://github.com/PrestanceDesign/usermanager-reitit-integrant-example).